-MLB Saturday scores, trade rumors, news, updates: Cubs win as Cards botch pitching
+MLB Saturday scores, trade rumors, news, updates: Walk-off HRs in Cleveland, N.Y.

-Plus Cubs' Hendricks has a return date, Astros scout Darvish and more from Saturday around baseball
+Plus Cubs' Hendricks has a return date, Astros scout Darvish, Judge and Harper go deep, and more from Saturday around baseball

 It's Saturday, and you know what that means -- a full slate of MLB action.
 Keep it here for all the day's scores, trade rumors, and news.